 7- How can I get permanent residency in Mauritius?

 You can get permanent residence in 3 ways.
 Firstly, you can invest in Mauritian property which gives permanent residence for you and your family whilst you own the property.
 Secondly you can get a permanent residence permit by satisfying the criteria on an existing permit.
 This permanent residence permit in Mauritius is valid for 20 years.
-We go through the permanent residence program in great detail on the permits and visas page.
 Lastly, you can get a permanent residence permit through investment in Mauritius in specific industries that the Government has identified.

 8 – How much is an apartment in Mauritius?